abrownstein2022/Mod3JSPWGen/README.md

 ## User Story

-AS AN employee with access to sensitive data
+AS AN employee with access to sensitive data<br/>
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+I WANT to randomly generate a password that meets certain criteria<br/>
+SO THAT I can create a strong password that provides greater security<br/>

 ## Acceptance Criteria

-GIVEN I need a new, secure password
+GIVEN I need a new, secure password<br/>
-WHEN I click the button to generate a password
+WHEN I click the button to generate a password<br/>
-THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria
+THEN I am presented with a series of prompts for password criteria<br/>
+WHEN prompted for password criteria<br/>
-THEN I select which criteria to include in the password WHEN prompted for the length of the password
+THEN I select which criteria to include in the password<br/>
+WHEN prompted for the length of the password<br/>
-THEN I choose a length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
+THEN I choose a length of at least 8 characters and no more than 128 characters<br/>
+WHEN asked for character types to include in the password<br/>
+THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters<br/>
+WHEN I answer each prompt<br/>
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
+THEN my input should be validated and at least one character type should be selected<br/>
+WHEN all prompts are answered<br/>
-THEN a password is generated that matches the selected criteria WHEN the password is generated
+THEN a password is generated that matches the selected criteria<br/>
+WHEN the password is generated<br/>
-THEN the password is either displayed in an alert or written to the page
+THEN the password is either displayed in an alert or written to the page<br/>

 ## Installation

-I used the VS Code software to edit code, git to pull the starter code to our local machines and then git again to push our final versions to GitHub.
+I used the VS Code software to edit code, git to pull the starter code to my local machine and git to push changes to GitHub along the way until I reach my final version.

 ## Usage